 “About 60% of rare earth metals are used in magnets that are needed in almost everyone’s daily lives.
 These metals are used in electronics, airplanes, hybrid cars, and even windmills,” Wang said.
 “We currently have one dominant foreign source for these metals and if the supply were to be limited for any reason, it would be devastating to people’s lives.
 It’s not that the resource isn’t available in the U.S., but that we need a better, cleaner way to process these rare earth metals.”

 According to Wang, after China reduced the export quotas for rare earth metals in 2010, the costs of rare earth magnets for one wind turbine increased from $80,000 to $500,000.
 After China relaxed the export restrictions 18 months later, the prices returned to lower levels than in 2010.

 “Conventional methods for producing high-purity rare earth elements employ two-phase liquid–liquid extraction methods, which require thousands of mixer-settler units in series or in parallel and generate large amounts of toxic waste,” Wang said.
 “We use a two-zone ligand-assisted displacement chromatography system with a new zone-splitting method that is producing high-purity (>99%) metals with high yields (>99%).”

-Wang’s ligand assisted method has the potential for efficient and environmentally friendly purification of the rare earth metals from all sources of recyclates, such as waste magnets and ore-based sources and helps transform rare earth processing to a circular, sustainable process.
+Wang’s ligand-assisted method has the potential for efficient and environmentally friendly purification of rare earth metals from all sources of recyclates, such as waste magnets and ore-based sources, and helps transform rare earth processing to a circular, sustainable process.

 Joe Pekny, a Purdue professor of chemical engineering said Wang’s innovation enables the U.S. to reenter the rare earth metals market in a significant way and sustainable way.